tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 According to the Request for Comment (RFC) documents, Beam does not plan to support multiparty (more than two) payment channels, but rather to implement routing across different payment channels in the Lightning Network style.

-## Detail Scheme
+## Laser Beam Transactions

-Beam's version of a multisignature (MultiSig) is actually a $2\text{-of-}2$ multiparty UTXO, where each party keeps its share of the blinding factor of the Pedersen commitment, $C(v,k_{1}+k_{2})=\Big(vH+(k_{1}+k_{2})G\Big)$, secret.
+Beam's version of a multisignature (MultiSig) is actually a $2\text{-of-}2$ multiparty Unspent Transaction Output (UTXO), where each party keeps its share of the blinding factor of the Pedersen commitment, $C(v,k_{1}+k_{2})=\Big(vH+(k_{1}+k_{2})G\Big)$, secret.
 (Refer to [Appendix A](#appendix-a-notation-used) for notations used.)
-The multiparty commitment is accompanied by a single multiparty Bulletproof range proof, similar that employed by [Grin](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#utilizing-grins-shared-bulletproof-computation), where the individual shares of the blinding factor are used to create the combined range proof [[9]].
+The multiparty commitment is accompanied by a single multiparty Bulletproof range proof, similar to that employed by [Grin](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#utilizing-grins-shared-bulletproof-computation), where the individual shares of the blinding factor are used to create the combined range proof [[9]].